jlmedell/Curling-Game/README.md

 # Curling Game

-Description: This was one of my smaller projects; a small, simple physics-based game that simulates curling
+Description: This was one of my smaller projects; a small, simple physics-based game that simulates curling.
+Developed alongside a partner.

 Controls: